DarianHamel/Full-Stack-Flush/Documents/proposal.md

 Front-end: React.js

 ## User Stories
-Each user story will have a number at the end that indicates which feature it relates to.

 ### 1. Blackjack Game
 * "As a logged-in user, I want to be able to play Blackjack so that I can have fun and enjoy my free time."
 * "As a logged-in user, I want to receive notifications if I need to input more money into my account before I place my bet."